Brazilian

 - Authority Attitudes

-- Brazilians respect authority but value open communication.
-Hierarchies exist but are often navigated with informality.
+- Brazilians generally respect authority but value personal relationships and informal interactions.
+Hierarchies are present but often navigated with flexibility.

 - Etiquette And Customs